 - A faulty or broken zipper on the cover

-Always look for a mattress with superior pressure relief, strong support cores, and a generous warranty and sleep trial period so you can try out the mattress outside of a showroom.
+Always look for a mattress with superior pressure relief, strong support cores, and a generous warranty and sleep trial period so you can test the bed after leaving the mattress store.
 Read mattress reviews by customers to get an even more complete picture of the mattress’s pros and cons.